Library Conduct and Usage Policy

 Prior approval must be obtained from the librarian in order to photograph materials in special collections.
 Ink of any kind is not permitted for use with special collections materials.
 Materials may not be removed from the library's main reading room.

 Due to space considerations, the Poetry Foundation Library does not generally accept donations from individuals.
 The library does consider exceptional titles on a case by case basis.
 Please contact the librarian if you are interested in discussing a potential donation.
 Please note that the library does not typically collect self-published or author-subsidized publications.

 Publications sent to Poetry magazine for review may be added to the Poetry Foundation Library's collection at the discretion of the librarian.

-The building will be closed to the public from Friday, December 22nd to Monday, January 1st.
-We will reopen with normal hours on Tuesday, January 2nd at 11 AM.
+The building will be closed to the public on Friday, March 30th and Monday, April 2nd.
+We will reopen with normal hours on Tuesday, April 3rd at 11 AM.